neuro-inc/neuro-cli/README.md

 ### neuro admin get-cluster-users

-Print the list of all users in the cluster with their assigned role
+Print the list of all users in the cluster with their assigned role.

 **Usage:**